 I was mortified.
 I was beyond mortified.
 I had betrayed the post-baseball-practice Co-Cola cartel and would be banished forever, or killed, my body cut up in small pieces and never found.
 I would go to the state penitentiary in Parchman for life.
-The judge would throw away the key.
-I would face the electric chair, my eyeballs smoking and my hair burnt, stinking to high heaven like a slaughtered hog singed in the fire to remove his hair.
+The book would be thrown at me.
+The judge would order the warden to throw away the key.
+I would face the electric chair, my eyeballs smoking and my hair burnt, stinking to high heaven like a slaughtered hog singed in the fire to remove it’s bristles.
 God would strike me dead before the sun came up.
 I prayed earnestly.
 I prayed fervently.
 I prayed like Elijah prayed when the army of Jezebel was after him.
 I prayed like Daniel in the Lion’s Den.
 In my dreams that night, I futilely beat on the door of Noah’s Ark as I was sinking beneath the waters, but no one would let me in.
 I saw Gehenna and the Lake of Fire, where there was weeping and gnashing of teeth in an eternally Co-Cola-less place.
 I hadn’t heard of Dante, yet, but I dreamed of forlorn, hopeless men chanting, “Abandon hope all ye who enter here.”
-I saw the face of Beelzebub, laughing at my plight, raising his index finger, beckoning me to come on over and be claimed.
-There were Co-Cola signs all around, but only empty, crushed bottles of boiling Co-Cola.
+I saw the face of Beelzebub, laughing at my plight, gesturing with his index finger, beckoning me to come on over and be claimed.
+There were Co-Cola signs all around, but only empty, broken bottles and steaming pools of boiling Co-Cola.
 I was doomed to a Co-Cola-less eternity, to be chided and admonished and chased by a shotgun wielding Mr. Henry Wedgeworth forever and ever.
 There would be no escape for me.

 As bad as the night was, the morning was no better.
 Mr. Henry opened the store early.
 Mama would carry me forthwith down there and make me pay for that Co-Cola.
 When we got there, as weak-kneed and head bowed as I was, she made me wait outside after having placed a dime in my hand.
 “Don’t you move, from this spot” Mama said as she went inside.
-I was expecting her to return with a firing squad, Mexican bandidos left over from Pancho Villa, or Al Capone’s henchmen with Tommy guns, Bonnie and Clyde and their machine guns.
+I was expecting her to return with a firing squad, Mexican bandidos left over from Pancho Villa, or Al Capone’s henchmen with Tommy guns, Bonnie and Clyde and their machine guns, or worse, highwaymen from old Narkeeta, the meanest of the mean.
 Instead of that, Mama came out the door of the restaurant with Mrs. Ida Ruth in tow.

 “Mrs. Ida Ruth,” She said, “It seems that some drinks were stolen from your drink box yesterday evening, and Chris drank one of them, and he has something he wants to tell you.”